 - 30 years - £76,122

-Lots of people like to take a small or calculated gamble for some fun, especially wealthy clients with capacity for loss.
-That’s fine so long as the bulk of the portfolio is consistently jumping one-foot hurdles rather than attempting ten-footers and falling over.
-The hard bit of course is consistently securing these decent, if unspectacular, returns.
-The stock market might average a return of about 7% a year over the very long term, but it tends to lurch around and jolt people off who don’t feel comfortable experiencing the full extent of the ups and downs.
+It’s fine to take a small or calculated gamble for some fun, but it tends to be best to have the bulk of your portfolio consistently jumping one-foot hurdles rather than attempting ten-footers and falling over.
+The hard bit of course is consistently getting modest yet decent returns.
+The stock market might average a return of about 7% a year over the very long term, but it tends to lurch around and jolt people off who don’t feel comfortable experiencing the full extent of the ups and downs – well the downs anyway.

-That’s why tempering those movements with a diverse portfolio can make sense.
-Spreading investments across different geographies and sectors of the economy will help to a degree, and a variety of assets more so.
+That’s why blending your investment style with a diverse portfolio can make sense.
+Spreading your investments across different geographies and sectors of the economy will help to a degree, and a variety of assets more so.
 High-quality bonds can balance the risk of shares by benefiting from a slower than expected economy.
 Other assets such as infrastructure and property can diversify further and add a useful income stream to returns, plus other forms of portfolio protection can be employed for more cautious investors.